orm81zp/assistant-bot/README.md

 show-tag                  - used to display tags in a note: show-tag <note index>
-hello                     - used to display a welcome message: hello help                      - used to display information about all commands or a particular one: help [command name] close | exit              - used to close the program: close
+hello                     - used to display a welcome message: hello help                      - used to display information about all commands or a particular one: help [command name] save                      - used to save the current data: save close | exit              - used to close the program, data will be saved: close

 Types of argumets:
 <required>                - required argument